 Cuffie took the photographs in his late 20s and early 30s when he was first living on his own and coming into himself as an artist.
 The diverse execution of the images speaks to a youthful divergence and confluence of influences from other photographers he was looking at during the time.
 Considering the range of images selected for the exhibition, Marcus Cuffie notes that through the variety, they sought to extract a common thread in the informal nature of the women's gazes, at ease and intimately looking toward the viewer, towards the lens of their father.
 "To more closely examine the intention of my father's work, I wanted this first show to tighten its focus on one theme.
 These images occupy a narrow window in the 40 years my father was taking pictures, but they represent a charged period of discovery in his work."

-Steven Cuffie (1949, North Carolina – 2014, Baltimore, MD) began taking photos as a teenager, and after studying photography for three years at the University of Maryland, he dropped out to pursue a career in the field.
+Steven Cuffie (North Carolina, 1949 – Baltimore, 2014) was an American photographer who worked in Baltimore primarily in the 1970s.
+He began taking photos as a teenager, and after studying photography for three years at the University of Maryland, he dropped out to pursue his career.
 Cuffie connected with a small group of Baltimore-based photographers, exhibiting around the city and working on commission.
-His personal practice was rooted in portraiture, documenting children he encountered on the street and more intimate images of women at home or in the studio.
-The nature of Cuffie’s relationship with these women, romantic or artistic, is often ambiguous, and invites the viewer to imagine the biographical gaps in his archive.
-For the majority of his life, he was a photographer for the City of Baltimore, taking pictures of public events, crime scenes, infrastructure damages – everything mundane and extraordinary required for public record.
+His personal practice was rooted in portraiture, documenting children he encountered on the street and intimate images of women at home or in the studio.
+For the majority of his life, he was a photographer for the City of Baltimore, taking pictures of public events, crime scenes, infrastructure damages—everything mundane and extraordinary required for public record.
 By the time Cuffie became a father in 1982, his practice had shifted away from portraits of women, though he continued taking pictures, processing film, and making prints throughout his life.
-In 2022, New York Life Gallery held a solo show of Cuffie's work, his first exhibition since the 1980s and outside of Baltimore.